GPS Reception and Interference

 1. Select the 3D Graphics - Attributes page.

-3. Click Apply to accept your changes and to keep the Properties Browser open.
+3. Click Apply to confirm your selection and to keep the Properties Browser open.

 4. Bring the 3D Graphics window to the front.

 Determine the signal quality between the GPS transmitters and the GPS receiver.
 A link budget reports the values that determine the GPS reception.
 For the purposes of this scenario, you will focus on one column in the link budget: C/No (dB * Hz).
-The carrier to noise density ratio (C/No) where C is the carrier power and No = kT (Boltzmann's constant x system temperature) is the noise density.
+The carrier to noise density ratio (C/No) where C is the carrier power and No is equal to kT (Boltzmann's constant × system temperature) is the noise density.
 It is equivalent to C/N with a normalized Bandwidth (B=1).
-In this instance, the compound dimension being used is Spectral Density and the Base Dimension is Bandwidth*Ratio.
-The Bandwidth is Hertz (Hz).
+In this instance, the compound dimension being used is Spectral Density and the Base Dimension is Bandwidth × Ratio.
+The Bandwidth is in Hertz (Hz).

 1. Right-click on GPS_Rx () in the Object Browser.